-In this blog, we have discussed some of the most common grafts used in coronary artery bypass grafting, as listed by the experts from the top heart hospital in Kolkata.
+In this blog, we have discussed some of the most common grafts used in coronary artery bypass grafting, as listed by experts from the top heart hospital in Kolkata.

 Radial artery - The use of radial artery graft in bypass surgery was avoided for some time owing to significantly high occlusion rates.
-However, the procedure was revived some few years back, improving long-term results.
+However, the procedure was revived a few years back, improving long-term results.
 Thanks to the better interest stems that were prepared using new methods along with drug-based treatment with antispasmodic agents.
-If you talk about The perks of radial artery grafts, these are easy to prepare mostly available.
+If you talk about The perks of radial artery grafts, these are easy to prepare and mostly available.
 Also, such grafts are much more resistant to complications like atherosclerosis, which is quite common in venous grafts.
 You will be surprised to know that the graph can work wonders in the case of an arterial blockage of 70% or even higher.
-The graft is usually recommended to patients who are in need of two arterial grafts are not eligible for ITA.
+The graft is usually recommended to patients who are in need of two arterial grafts and are not eligible for ITA.
 Luckily, it can be used for elderly patients as well.

 Gastroepiploic artery - The graft is commonly used to treat blockage in the right coronary artery.
 It is not generally used and is recommended only when the patient requires a fourth arterial graft.
-What is important to note here is that performing a bypass surgery will gastroepiploic graft is considerably difficult and not a favourite choice of surgeons.
+What is important to note here is that performing a bypass surgery will gastroepiploic graft is considerably difficult and not a favorite choice of surgeons.
 In order to place the graft, the doctor needs to access the patient's s abdomen, which requires a more invasive conventional approach.
 If we speak in terms of function, the graft is likely to give good results for quite a long term.

 The type of graft that you need is decided by your doctor after thorough evaluation and consideration.
 To know more you can always consult an expert in the field and explore your options to choose the graft that yields the best results for you.